ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Partial Sends {#send-partial}

 It is not always possible for an application to send all data associated with a Message in a single `Send` action.
-The Message data may be too large for the application to hold in memory at one time, or the length of the Message may be unknown or unbounded.
+The Message data might be too large for the application to hold in memory at one time, or the length of the Message might be unknown or unbounded.

 Partial Message sending is supported by passing an endOfMessage boolean parameter to the `Send` action.
 This value is always true by default, and